grapa-dev/grapa/docs-src/docs/type/model.md

 # $MODEL Data Type

-The `$MODEL` data type provides AI/ML model integration capabilities in Grapa, supporting both local models and cloud-based OpenAI models for text generation.
+The `$MODEL` data type provides AI/ML model integration capabilities in Grapa, supporting cloud-based OpenAI models for text generation and embeddings.

 ## Overview

 The `$MODEL` type allows you to:
-- Load and manage AI/ML models (GGUF format for local models, OpenAI models for cloud)
+- Load and manage OpenAI models for text generation and embeddings
-- Generate text using loaded models
+- Generate text using OpenAI models
+- Create text embeddings using OpenAI models
 - Configure generation parameters
 - Control model verbosity and logging
 - Unload models to free memory